-Sleep deprivation is one of the most frequent things parents complain about -and we are sure that at least 99% of all parents may be sleep deprived to some degree.
-That’s why we have found the most common methods used to create sleeping habits that will help your little one sleep through the night, so you will get some much-deserved rest too!
+Sleep deprivation is one of the most frequent things parents complain about ーand we are sure that at least 99% of all parents may be sleep deprived to some degree.
+That’s why we have found the most common sleep training methods used that will help your little one sleep through the night, so you will get some much-deserved rest too!

 Here are some methods you may want to try out.
 We have enlisted some pros and cons.
 Remember that no single approach works with all babies all the time (or even all the time with the same baby!).
-If one “sleep training method” isn’t working for your family, just drop it and take time to find and develop a nighttime parenting method that works for you!
+If one “sleep training method” isn’t working for your family, just drop it and take time to find and foster a method that works for you!

-This technique is based on altering a baby’s sleep habits by waking him at specific times.
+This technique is based on altering your baby’s sleep habits by waking them at specific times.
 Here’s how it works:

 - Day by day, extend the waking times in 15-minute increments—back to 12 and 4 AM, then to 12:15 and 4:15 AM, and so on.
-Your baby should stop waking on his own and instead wait for you, who have become his new alarm clock.
+Your baby should stop waking on their own and instead wait for you since you’ve become their new alarm clock.

-- Eventually, you phase out the waking altogether and find that your baby is sleeping through the night!
+- Eventually, phase out the waking altogether and your baby will be sleeping through the night!

 - This method is great for babies that tend to have predictable waking times during the night.